yeldiRium/result/README.md

 // Or, if you can not handle the possible errors appropriately and instead want to crash your application: const value = unpackOrCrash(someResult);

+// If you want to give more context information before propagating an error, you can optionally supply an error handler.
+// This error *must* return a new Error. const value = unpackOrCrash( someResult,
+  (ex) => new ErrorWithMoreContext('Some message', { cause: ex })
+);
 ```

 ## Running the quality assurance